 Suitable for key stage 2 upwards and for all adults working with children and young people.

 The British Council has a course on Future Learn which is focused on educators working with migrants and refugees.

 - learning about children and young people as individuals and not stereotyping as this can cause harm, especially if they have already experienced trauma;

 - using the term ‘refugee background’ instead of ‘refugee’;

 - phrasing introductory questions so that it enables the child or young person to decide what they want to say about themselves – ‘Tell me about yourself’ rather than having to answer questions that may touch upon traumatic things that may have happened to them and their family;

-- enabling children and young people to use their first language in school as it part of their identity and may be one of the few things they bring with them;
+- enabling children and young people to use their first language in school as it is part of their identity and may be one of the few things they bring with them;

-- using a language that is familiar to them can reduce harmful effects of trauma – getting to grips with a new language may cause overload and retraumatise Being enabled to switch language when needed can help a child or young person control their ‘emotional thermostat’;
+- using a language that is familiar to them can reduce harmful effects of trauma – getting to grips with a new language may cause overload and retraumatise, Being enabled to switch language when needed can help a child or young person control their ‘emotional thermostat’;

 - being empathetic whilst also maintaining boundaries;